 Unfortunately for us dog owners, fleas have the capability to make our lives unpleasant too.
 They can and will switch host many times during their life cycle, and that itching you feel when you have a flea, is the parasite taking a meal.

-Although flea infestations are not considered life threatening, they can cause dogs and their owners distinct distress if left untreated so it's best to take preventative measures all year round.
+Although flea infestations are not considered life threatening, they can cause dogs and their owners distinct distress if left untreated so it's best to use a good flea treatment for dogs for preventative measures all year round.